ChatBCI/ChatBCI-Assist-ExpLogs/readme.md

 Notes:

-- Copy-Dict → 6 single-word suggestions
+- Copy-Baseline → 6 single-word suggestions
 - Copy-LLM / Semantic-LLM → includes multi-word phrases where available
 - Can be aligned with `selectLog.txt` to reconstruct user behavior